open-cluster-management-io/policy-generator-plugin/CONTRIBUTING.md

 ## Pre-check before submitting a PR

-Before submitting a PR, please perform the following steps:
+Before submitting a PR, perform the following steps:

 ```shell
 make fmt
 make lint
 make test
 ```

+If there are any updates to the YAML, also make sure to update the [policy-generator.yaml](./docs/policy-generator.yaml) file.